sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 <hr>

 Actual Tiled Image Segmentation for the images of 2K pixels.<br>
-As shown below, the tiled inferred regions predicted by this segmentation model were not perfect, but almost succeful.
+As shown below, the tiled inferred regions predicted by this segmentation model were not perfect, but almost successful.

 <table>
 <tr>